Drew Turnbull: International honours

 Turnbull won a cap for Great Britain (RL) while at Leeds in 1951 against New Zealand.

 Turnbull also represented Great Britain (RL) while at Leeds between 1952 and 1956 against France (1 non-Test match).

 Turnbull was selected to face Australia on the 1952–53 Kangaroo tour of Great Britain and France but had to withdraw due to injury, and played in two non-Test matches in the 1954 Great Britain Lions Tour of Australia and New Zealand, before having to return prematurely due to injury.

 County League appearances

-Turnbull played in Leeds' victories in the Yorkshire County League during the 1950–51 season and 1954–55 season.
+Turnbull played in Leeds' victories in the Yorkshire League during the 1950–51 season and 1954–55 season.

 Club career

-Turnbull made his début, and scored a try for Leeds on Saturday 21 August 1948 against Bramley at Headingley Rugby Stadium, and he played his last match for Leeds against Castleford at Headingley Stadium on Saturday 18 February 1956.
+Turnbull made his début, and scored a try for Leeds on Saturday 21 August 1948 against Bramley at Headingley, and he played his last match for Leeds against Castleford at Headingley Stadium on Saturday 18 February 1956.